pawenn/RL-exercises_super_awesome_team_name/rl_exercises/week_6/README.md

    - Do some baselines learn faster or reach higher returns?
    - Provide a conceptual justification for any observed differences (e.g. variance reduction, bias–variance trade‑off).

 Training scripts and defaults live in `configs/agent/actor_critic.yaml`.
+We provide test cases for this level.

 ---

 ## Level 2: Extending PPO

+In this level, you will implemnet PPO and try to get it wokring by implementing some of the many implementation details.

 ### Task
 1. Complete the TODOs in `ppo.py` to flesh out a working PPO agent with: